aivant/peppr/docs/tutorial/api.rst

 Note that :meth:`Metric.evaluate()` requires that the reference and pose have matching atoms, i.e. ``ref[i]`` and ``pose[i]`` should point to corresponding atoms.
-If this is not the case, you can use :func:`find_matching_atoms()` to get indices that brings the atoms into the correct order.
+If this is not the case, you can use :func:`find_matching_atoms()` to get indices that bring the atoms into the correct order.

 .. jupyter-execute::